Ten days' campaign: Background

 In the aftermath of the Napoleonic Wars, the 1815 Congress of Vienna merged the former Austrian Netherlands and Liège, as well as some smaller polities in modern-day Belgium and Luxembourg, with the Dutch Republic to create the United Kingdom of the Netherlands.
 After 15 years of perceived misrule and growing opposition, the southern provinces of the Kingdom rebelled in August 1830, beginning the Belgian Revolution.
-Dutch forces were expelled from most of the territory modern-day Belgium and Dutch Limburg by November 1830 when a cease-fire was agreed.
+Dutch forces were expelled from most of the territory of modern-day Belgium and Dutch Limburg by November 1830 when a cease-fire was agreed.

 In the aftermath of the revolution, large numbers of Belgian soldiers deserted from the Dutch army.
 Most of the army's officers were Dutch but the bulk of the conscripted recruits came from the Belgian south.
-About two-thirds of the troops stationed in the Southern Netherlands deserted, and the morale of the remaining troops was severely damaged.
 Much of the Dutch army's strength was also deployed overseas in the Dutch colonial empire, notably in the East Indies as part of the Java War.
-Believing that the Belgians could be pacified and encouraged to abandon their insurrection through negotiation, the Dutch king William I attempted to prevent confrontations with his troops which could radicalise the rebels.
+Believing that the Belgians could be pacified and encouraged to abandon their insurrection through negotiation, the Dutch king William I attempted to prevent confrontations with his troops which could radicalise the insurgents.
 Consequently, there were relatively few armed confrontations between Belgian rebels and the Dutch army during the revolution itself.
 However, the leaders of the Belgian revolution had grown overconfident because of their early success and had not taken steps to build up a military force of their own.

-King William I viewed the failure to suppress the Belgian revolt as a humiliation, and sought an opportunity to retaliate against the rebels.
+King William I viewed the failure to suppress the Belgian revolt as a humiliation and sought an opportunity to retaliate.
 Even if reunification should prove impossible, no armistice between the Dutch and Belgians had been signed and William believed that a successful military campaign against the Belgians would improve his position in future diplomatic negotiations.
-Therefore, when William learned that the rebels had asked Leopold of Saxe-Coburg to be their king, he began to prepare his invasion.
+Therefore, when William learned that the revolutionary National Congress had asked Leopold of Saxe-Coburg to become King of the Belgians, he began to prepare his invasion.

 In 1831, a 50,000-strong Dutch force was built up near the Belgian border in North Brabant, notionally to protect the frontier.
 It was commanded by the Prince of Orange (the future king William II).
-The Belgian army across the border numbered just 24,000, including both regular soldiers and the poorly-trained and equipped militia units of the Garde Civique.
+The Belgian army across the border numbered just 24,000, including both regular soldiers and the poorly trained and equipped militia units of the Garde Civique.
 The Belgian force was split into two armies, known as the Army of the Meuse and the Army of the Scheldt, under the nominal command of King Leopold I and his Minister of War Amédée de Failly.
 The Army of the Meuse was based in Limburg while the Army of the Scheldt surrounded the still Dutch-held citadel of Antwerp, however the distance between the two forces was too great and each was effectively cut off.